 For office awards, put the name that a person goes by around the office.
 For example, if a person’s name is Robert, but he goes by Bob, you should put Bob on the award.

 If the award is for a fun occasion between friends or a sports team, you can put a nickname on the trophy.
 For example, if someone’s name is Jane Smith, but her nickname on the team is “the Jet,” you can put the name as Jane Smith “the Jet” on the trophy.

 In some cases the recipient's name font size is made to stand out as much as or even more than the title.

 Double-check that you have the correct wording and spelling of the recipient's name and, if applicable, his official title.

-The Award Message
+The Award Description